 A spinach salad is a nice addition to the soup buffet, offering a bit of refreshing green to the table and palate.
 The finely chopped apple in this recipe sits in the dressing (which is made of sugar, apple cider vinegar, minced onion, and dry mustard) and can be made ahead of time and refrigerated.
 Just drizzle over spinach before serving, and top with bacon or nuts if desired.Continue to 10 of 10 below.

 10 of 10

-End the feast with a cool treat to provide contrast to hearty, warm buffet.
+End the feast with a cool treat to provide contrast to a hearty, warm buffet.
 Tartufo is an Italian frozen dessert, an ice cream ball surrounding a dried fruit center that is coated in melted chocolate.
 These tartufos have the added surprise of a crushed cookies layer.
-Serve a couple of these sweet Italian ice cream balls in a dessert dish, topped with some whipped cream and a sprinkling of cocoa.
+Serve a couple of these sweet Italian ice cream balls in a dessert dish, topped with some whipped cream, and sprinkled with cocoa powder.